turingschool/front-end-curriculum/lessons/module-3/accessibility-deep-dive.md

 ### Discussion

- 1) What steps can we take to consider people with cognative issues?
+ 1) What steps can we take to consider people with cognitive issues?

  2) Can you think of any website you know that would be difficult to use for someone with cognitive issues?